usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- Intrinsic Rhythm, by Perila
 - Harmonica, by Bondo
 - I LAY DOWN MY LIFE FOR YOU, by JPEGMAFIA
-- 馬, by betcover!!
-- 卵, by betcover!!

 </details>